roudra323/ArtBlock_Foundry/README.md

-# ArtBlock Platform - Smart Contracts
+# ArtBlockForge Platform - Smart Contracts

-Welcome to the ArtBlock Platform!
-This README provides an overview of the smart contracts used in the ArtBlock Platform, a decentralized creator-based community focusing on various forms of art.
+Welcome to the ArtBlockForge Platform!
+This README provides an overview of the smart contracts used in the ArtBlockForge Platform, a decentralized creator-based community focusing on various forms of art.
 These communities operate as Decentralized Autonomous Organizations (DAOs) with no centralized power dictating their operations.
-Below, you'll find detailed information about each smart contract, their purpose, and how they interact within the ArtBlock ecosystem.
+Below, you'll find detailed information about each smart contract, their purpose, and how they interact within the ArtBlockForge ecosystem.

 ## Key Features